-Capital Planning and Projects is a division under the Office of Operations and is responsible for the planning, coordination and execution of major capital projects funded by the State, as well as the coordinated execution of major auxiliary projects such as residence halls or athletic complexes.
-Other responsibilities include coordination of Minor Works projects with facility management, organizing and submitting funding requests to the state through the "Call for Capital" process, and developing and tracking of the Capital Master plan.
+Capital Planning and Projects is a division under the Office of Operations and is responsible for the planning, coordination and execution of major capital projects funded by the state, as well as the coordinated execution of major auxiliary projects such as residence halls or athletic complexes.
+Other responsibilities include coordination of Minor Works projects with Facilities Management, organizing and submitting funding requests to the state through the "Call for Capital" process, and developing and tracking of the Capital Master plan.

 Call for Capital

 - Call for Capital Process

 The long legislative process that leads to state capital budget funding begins now, in summer 2021.
 Over the next year, CWU must identify and articulate to state policymakers what facilities must be remodeled or added to our campuses to meet the emerging needs of students, faculty, and staff.
 You are invited to participate in that process.

 CWU already has three on-going high priority major capital projects, by virtue of our success with previous capital budget processes.

 - The Health Education project will renovate and add to Nicholson Pavilion.
 This project received design funding this biennium; we will request construction funding for the 2021-2023 biennium.

 - The Humanities and Social Science Complex project will be the first non-STEM related project in recent CWU history.
 This project will focus on academic space replacement of Farrell Hall and Language & Literature buildings.
 We received design funding for 2021-2023 biennium and plan to ask for construction funding for the 2023-2025 biennium.

 - Addition of 1,200-ton Chiller project will add a redundant cooling capacity to the campus infrastructure with the completion of Health Sciences building.
 This project received construction funding for the 2021-2023 biennium.